 The student alcohol policy is applicable to every student enrolled at the University, whether part-time or full-time and whether in residence, by extension, or otherwise and may at times apply to persons off-campus when using University facilities or participating in University programs.

-(1) At no time will alcohol be served in residential facilities or at student functions on campus.
+(1) At no time will alcohol be served in residential facilities or at student functions on or off campus.
 Possession of alcohol and controlled substances by students is strictly prohibited on university property.

 (3) To curtail alcohol abuse on and off campus, the University has adopted a minimum “Three Strikes” policy.
 The Three Strike policy may be subject to change due to the level of severity of the alcohol incidence.